The Most Beautiful Waterfall Hikes Around Nashville

 Despite the inviting plunge pool below, this beautiful multi-level waterfall is best viewed from above where the overlook is just a short amble through the woods from the parking lot.
 Acrophobes may have a little difficulty with the steepness of the viewing platform, but they will be rewarded for their courage.
 Descending into the valley below involves steep descents down unimproved trails and crossing the river, so think twice (or thrice) before attempting the trip.

-If you’re feeling froggy, you can reach this gorgeous 60-foot tall waterfall by extending the leisurely stroll through Fiery Gizzard to add a strenuous day’s worth of hiking for another nine miles—rather than taking the day loop trail.
-However, the falls, and excellent swimming hole below, are also accessible as a much easier two-mile hike, which includes a cool swinging bridge across the creek below the falls.
+If you’re feeling froggy, you can reach this gorgeous 60-foot tall waterfall by extending the leisurely stroll through Fiery Gizzard to add a strenuous day’s worth of hiking for another nine miles -- rather than taking the day loop trail.
+However, the falls, and the inviting swimming hole below, are also accessible as a much easier two-mile hike which includes a cool swinging bridge across the creek below the falls.

 Cane Creek Falls